 Recipe 10: Cranberry Cocktail

-Directions: In a glass, mix 2 ounces of vodka with 4 ounces of cranberry juice.
-Top with soda water and squeeze in the juice of half a lime.
-Stir gently and add ice cubes if desired.
+Directions: In a glass mix 2 oz vodka with 4 oz cranberry juice.
+Top with soda water and squeeze half a lime.
+Stir gently and add ice if you like.

-- Tips: Garnish with fresh cranberries or a lime wedge for a festive touch.
+- Tips: Garnish with a few cranberries or a lime wedge for a party vibe.

 Recipe 11: Warm Cranberry Cider